RyanOatz99/terraform-aws-meadow/README.md

 1. Use `Scenario: ` to specify high-level scenarios that describe what a user might do with this feature, and what they would expect to happen.
 Describe using `Given`, `When`, `Then` syntax - and remember, a feature usually has more than one scenario.
 1. Create step definitions that define how to test each step in your new feature's scenarios, by creating a file in `tests/features/step_defs` and populating it using the necessary decorators (e.g. `@scenario` and `@given`).
 Again, it's recommended that you use existing step definitions as a template - and remember, all python test files must start `test_`.
 1. Once this is done you may start implementing the features:
-    - Add new functions (AWS Lambdas) and resources to `serverless.yml`
+    - Add new functions (AWS Lambdas) and resources to Terraform.
     - Write unit tests for your functions in `tests/unit` (again, remember to prefix new files with `test_`)
     - Write your functions in `handlers/`
 1. Feel free to open up a Pull Request early and keep updating it as you go along - this allows people to comment and offer guidance on how best to implement your feature within the wider project.